Hardcoreprawn/servicenow-azuread-sso-automation/setup/README.md

 **Note:**
 - You must have sufficient Azure and Azure DevOps permissions to run this setup.
 - Review and update variables as needed for your environment.
+- Follow security best practices for all credentials and secrets.